Basil

 Clear the Brain

-In Elizabethan times, basil was used to clear the brain, put in snuff for colds, and to accessorize the hair of young girls to indicate they were single.
+In Elizabethan times, basil was used to clear the brain, create snuff for colds, and accessorize the hair of young girls to indicate they were single.

 Reaching Paradise

-In the Indian tradition, basil is sacred to Vishnu and Krishna.
-It is thus considered a protective plant and a beneficent spirit.
+In the Indian tradition, basil is sacred to Vishnu and Krishna and, thus, considered a protective plant and a beneficent spirit.
 A basil leaf placed on the tongue of a dead Hindu assured that he reached paradise.